Rebuilding a paramotor

 2.Disconnect the spark plug wire and remove the spark plug.
 Remove the propeller and then the hub.
 Use these instructions for the Top 80 hub or other hubs that fit tightly to the propeller shaft.
 Note: The Polini propeller hub bolt is a LEFT-HANDED bolt.
 That is, it is removed by turning it clockwise.

-3. The redrive can now be removed.
-The Top 80 redrive is held on by (2) nuts.
-Some engines have belt driven propellers which require the belt to be removed before the redrive can be detached from the engine.
-Other engines have wet clutches (Polini) which are better removed when beginning step #10 below.
+3. If present, remove the redrive.
+Some engines have belt driven propellers which require the belt to be removed before the redrive/pulley can be detached from the engine.
+Some engines have wet clutches (Polini) which are easier to remove when beginning step #10 below.

 4. Remove the engine from the frame.
 You will have to disconnect the throttle cable, the choke control (if present), all wiring, and the fuel line connection to the carburetor.
 The presence of engine monitoring equipment will have to be removed e.g. a tachometer and a cylinder head temperature gauge (CHT).
 It is ALWAYS easier to place the paramotor face down when removing it from the frame.
 Now is the time to properly install the CHT and tachometer.
 Most pilots endanger themselves and/or wreck the gauge wiring by installing them at the hand throttle.
 This is foolish for a number of reasons....
 When removing various plates that are part of the harness system, small screws are often used.
 These screws often loosen and fall out.
 Do not install them with threadlock.
 The blind threaded sockets will just turn the next time you remove them for some reason.
 Use nail polish on the heads to hold them in place.